 We are incorporated under English law.
-The rights of holders of ordinary shares and, therefore, certain of the rights of holders of ADSs, are governed by English law, including the UK Companies Act 1985, as amended by the UK Companies Act 1989, and by our memorandum and articles of association.
+The rights of holders of Ordinary Shares and, therefore, certain of the rights of holders of ADSs, are governed by English law, including the UK Companies Act 1985, as amended by the UK Companies Act 1989, and by our memorandum and articles of association.
 These rights differ in certain respects from the rights of shareholders in typical US corporations.
 See Item 10 of our annual report on Form 20-F for the year ended December 31, 2002 "Additional Information - Memorandum and Articles of Association."
 The principal differences include the following:

 - Under English law, each shareholder present at a meeting has only one vote unless a valid demand is made for a vote on a poll, in which each holder gets one vote per share owned.
 Under US law, each shareholder typically is entitled to one vote per share at all meetings.
 Under English law, it is only on a poll that the number of shares determines the number of votes a holder may cast.
 You should be aware, however, that the voting rights of ADSs are also governed by the provisions of a deposit agreement with the depositary bank.
 See "Description of Securities Description of American Depositary Receipts and American Depositary Shares" below.
 Also see Item 10 of our annual report on Form 20-F for the year ended December 31, 2002 "Additional Information Memorandum and Articles of Association Description of Ordinary Shares Voting Rights." - Under English law, each shareholder generally has pre-emptive rights to subscribe on a proportionate basis to any issuance of shares.
 Under US law shareholders generally do not have pre-emptive rights unless specifically granted in the certificate of incorporation or otherwise.
-See Item 10 of our annual report on Form 20-F for the year ended December 31, 2002 "Additional Information Memorandum and Articles of Association Pre-emptive Rights."
-At our annual general meeting on July 25, 2003 our shareholders resolved to waive their pre-emptive rights in relation to allotments of equity securities to existing shareholders.
-See "Recent Developments". - Under English law, certain matters require the approval of 75% of the shareholders, including amendments to the memorandum and articles of association.
+See Item 10 of our annual report on Form 20-F for the year ended December 31, 2002 "Additional Information Memorandum and Articles of Association Pre-emptive Rights." - Under English law, certain matters require the approval of 75% of the shareholders, including amendments to the memorandum and articles of association.
 This may make it more difficult for us to complete corporate transactions deemed advisable by the board of directors.
 Under US law, generally only majority shareholder approval is required to amend the certificate of incorporation or to approve other significant transactions.
 See "Item 10 of our annual report on Form 20-F for the year ended December 31, 2002 "Additional Information Memorandum and Articles of Association Description of Ordinary Shares Voting Rights." - Under English law, shareholders may be required to disclose information regarding their equity interests upon our request, and the failure to provide the required information could result in the loss or restriction of rights attaching to the shares including prohibitions on the transfer of the shares as well as restrictions on dividends and other payments.
-Comparable provisions generally do not exist under

-US law.
-See Item 10 of our annual report on Form 20-F for the year ended December 31, 2002 "Additional Information - Memorandum and Articles of Association - Disclosure of Interests."
+Comparable provisions generally do not exist under US law.
+See Item 10 of our annual report on Form 20-F for the year ended December 31, 2002 "Additional Information Memorandum and Articles of Association Disclosure of Interests."